Octomiro/octopipes/README.md

 p3 \circ p2 \circ p1 (x)
 ```

-This shows how to define a simple workflow:
+This shows how to define and run a simple workflow:
 ```python
 from octopipes.workflow import Workflow